LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 - Stations who have interacted with ISS is any of the supported modes (SSTV, voice, packet) can have this officially confirmed with a QSL card, basically a postcard showing the time and mode of contact so I definitely need this for the wall!

-- I have a Psion 5MX from around 2001 which I'm pretty sure can also communicate with the PK232 over a terminal session, I'm just waiting the proprietary RS232 cable
+- I have a Psion 5MX from around 2001 which I'm pretty sure can also communicate with the PK232 over a terminal session, onto an LCD screen powered by AA batteries!
+I'm just awaiting the proprietary RS232 cable